 Moving fullscreen games across monitors varies depending on different systems and one of the three options below may be the best solution for your system.

-Option One: Use the Projector Mode
+Use the Projector Mode

 Let’s first talk about how to move full screen game to second monitor using the projector mode.

 This trick is not known to many computer users but it works very well.
 It is the easiest process as follows: